martingarcialopez/ft_transcendance/back-end/README.md

 ### `POST /user/friends/:username`
 🛡️ PROTECTED ENDPOINT 🛡️ - Valid session token required
-- Adds user with a matching :username to the friends list of the user owning the token
+- Adds user with a matching :username to friends list of the user owning the token

 </br>